 - Analyze and discuss in English representative Japanese literary and cultural works in their social, historical, and theoretical contexts.

-- Communicate logically, clearly, and cohesively in English about Japanese literary and cultural works and traditions.
+- Write logically, clearly, and cohesively in English about Japanese literary and cultural works and traditions.

-- Demonstrate an understanding of contemporary cultural trends in East Asia.
+- Demonstrate an understanding of larger regional trends in East Asian culture.

-Students work towards learning outcomes 1, 2, 3, 4, 5, 9 by taking six required languages courses: JPN 101, 102, 153, 201, 220, and 230.
+Majors work towards learning outcomes 1, 2, 3, 4, 8 by taking seven required languages courses: JPN 101, 102, 153, 201, 220, 230 and 290 (taken abroad).
 Activities used to develop and assess learning outcomes are embedded in the course and include written tests, essays, speaking tests, presentations, and various projects.

-Students work towards learning outcomes 6, 7, 8, 9 by taking three electives in Japanese literature and culture—including EAL 219, 253, 270, and 285—and one required survey on East Asian culture, EAL 375.
-Activities used to develop and assess learning outcomes are embedded in the course and include analysis papers, research projects, presentations, examinations, and other activities.
+Majors work towards learning outcomes 5, 6, 7, 8 by taking three electives in Japanese literature and culture—including EAL 219, 253, 270, or 285—and one required survey of East Asian cultures course EAL 275 and two courses in Japanese history and religion HST 246 or 247 and REL 363 or 381.
+Activities used to develop and assess learning outcomes are embedded in the courses and include analysis papers, research projects, presentations, examinations, and other activities.

 - A presentation in English on the research project.